The spookiest time of year is almost upon us as people begin their mission to find the best Halloween costume.

 “Make sure you check labelling for warnings, instructions and age suitability before purchasing a product.

-“Don’t be tempted to buy cheap Halloween accessories particularly over the internet without sight of the CE Mark.”
+“Don’t be tempted to buy cheap Halloween accessories particularly over the internet without the CE mark.
+As well as the CE mark, the UK is starting to use its own safety mark UKCA, so you may see this instead of the CE mark.”

 In October 2014, Strictly Come Dancing presenter Claudia Winkleman’s daughter suffered serious burns after her witch costume went up in flames after brushing past a candle.